duellal/web-guided-project-cypress/README.md

   * You need both the front end AND back end to work before the tests can work.

+Cypress runs tests in leiu of an actual person trying to "break" the app by using it as a tester

 ## Q+A:
 What is beforeEach()?